Duplodnaviria: Latency

 Viruses in Duplodnaviria have two different types of replication cycles: the lytic cycle, whereby infection leads directly to virion formation and exit from the host cell, and the lysogenic cycle, whereby a latent infection retains the viral DNA inside of the host cell without virion formation, either as an episome or via integration into the host cell's DNA, with the possibility of converting to the lytic cycle in the future.
 Viruses that can replicate through the lysogenic cycle are called temperate or lysogenic viruses.
-Caudoviruses vary in their temperateness, whereas all herpesviruses are temperate and able to avoid detection by the host's immune system and cause lifelong infections.
+Caudoviruses vary in their temperateness, whereas all herpesviruses are temperate and able to avoid detection by the host's immune system, causing lifelong infections.
 Mirusviruses also appear to be capable of a lysogenic life cycle as they, like herpesviruses, are able to integrate their genome into the host cell's genome and form extra-chromosomal episomes.

 Disease

 Herpesviruses are associated with a wide range of diseases in their hosts, including a respiratory tract illness in chickens, a respiratory and reproductive illness in cattle, and tumors in sea turtles.
-In humans, herpesviruses usually cause various epithelial diseases such as herpes simplex, chickenpox, shingles, and Kaposi's sarcoma.
+In humans, herpesviruses usually cause epithelial diseases such as herpes simplex, chickenpox, shingles, and Kaposi's sarcoma.
 Initial infection causes acute symptoms and leads to lifelong infection via latency.
 Herpesviruses may emerge from their latency to cause illnesses, which may have severe symptoms such as encephalitis and pneumonia.